How do you know when your dog is playing well with others and having a good time?

-Some dogs prefer to wrestle and some prefer to chase.
+While there are no scientific studies currently that conclude dogs have specific “play styles,” some dogs certainly prefer to wrestle and some prefer to chase.
 Figure out what type of play your dog enjoys most.
 A rough-and-tumble boxer or pittie type may be obnoxious (and offensive) to a herder.
 Some dogs, who have played with many different types of dogs and had positive experiences doing so, are good at tailoring their play for the dog they are playing with but some are lousy at that.
 If it’s a bad match, someone will end up not having a good time.

 Frustration and Arousal.

 When dogs play, two factors that must be present for it to be play are frustration and arousal – those factors make play FUN.
 They are also components for a dog fight.
 From a scale of 1-5, if a sleeping dog is at a level 1 and a dog fight is a level 5, play is somewhere in between (2-4).
 It is important to be able to “read” your dog’s arousal and frustration level so that you can keep the levels below 5 (fight!).
 Level 2-3 is great but when I see things going up to a 4, I want to diffuse the play.
 I’ll get to diffusing the situation later.

 It is imperative for you to be able to “read” your dog’s body language and know when your dog is happy, aroused, stressed or afraid.
 Before you can know if your dog is playing well, you need to know exactly what he looks like when he is feeling certain ways.
 If you can tell that your dog is getting overly aroused, stressed or tired, you can pull him from play and prevent any escalating undesired behaviors.

 What are components of good (safe and fun) play?